-At 31 March 2014, the Joint Committee made a provision of £11k for bad and doubtful debts.
-A review of significant balances suggests that this allowance is appropriate and, in the current economic climate, it is reasonably certain that such an allowance would be sufficient.
+At 31 March 2015, the Joint Committee made no provision for bad and doubtful debts.
+A review of the customer profile and the significant balances suggests that there is no material risk of non-collection of debtor balances.

 2. Segmental Reporting Analysis